Unaccompanied Minors and children flying alone

 There are three ways to book a flight for children ages five through 11 who will be traveling unaccompanied:

 - Online at Southwest.com®: After you enter your child’s passenger information and proceed to check out, you will be asked whether they’ll be traveling with someone over the age of 12.
 If not, they’re considered an Unaccompanied Minor.

 - At our airport ticket counter or by phone: If you book your child's travel over the phone or at the airport, tell the Customer Representative that the child on the reservation is an Unaccompanied Minor and provide the child's age.

 When you make a reservation for an Unaccompanied Minor, you will be required to fill out the necessary travel document and pay an Unaccompanied Minor service charge.

-Once the Unaccompanied Minor reservation is complete, you will need to provide the confirmation number to the guardian designated to pick up or drop off the child.
+Once the UM reservation is complete, you will need to provide the confirmation number to the person designated to pick up or drop off the child.

-The Unaccompanied Minor paperwork requires information about your child, the person(s) picking up your child at his/her destination and the person dropping off the child.
-The paperwork must be fully complete in order to accept your child for travel.
-You may also be required to provide proof of the child's age.
+The Unaccompanied Minor paperwork requires information about your child, the person(s) picking up your child at their destination, and the person dropping off the child, including:

 - Phone number (including area code)